Shubhamvis98/Freaky_Caller_Bash/README.md

 [!]
 No need to stare at your phone

-That's it, it will automatically make calls to the number that is putted on config file
+That's it, it will automatically make calls to the number that you put in the config file.